 NTC (pin #11): An external NTC resistor may be integrated to this pin out for making the circuit work with respect to the ambient temperature levels.
 If the conditions become too hot the pin out detects it through the NTC and shuts down the proceedings.

-CHEM (pin #12): This pin out detects the battery chemistry by sensing the negative Delta V level parameters of NiMH or NiCd cells and selects the appropriate charging levels as per the sensed load.
+CHEM (pin #12): This pin out detects the battery chemistry by sensing the negative Delta V level parameters of NiMH cells and selects the appropriate charging levels as per the sensed load.

 CHRG (pin #15): An LED connected to this pin out provides the charging indications and indicates that the cells are being charged.